- Regenerative Medicine

 - Spinal Disorders

-Dr. Cuéllar and partner Dr. Lanman published a case study titled Kyphosis Deformity Correction in Ankylosing Spondylitis.
+Dr. Cuéllar and partner Dr. Lanman published a case study titled Spine News Deformity Correction in Ankylosing Spondylitis.
 You can view the case study by clicking here.

 Dr. Cuéllar’s partner Dr. Lanman was the lead author on the most recent and most convincing data demonstrating that two-level artificial disc replacement is better than two-level fusion for cervical disc disease.
 The 7-year data of the randomized controlled trial using the Medtronic Prestige LP disc was published this month in the Journal of Neurosurgery Spine.
 Click here for the full article.
 Click here for news coverage of the article.